 - All vaccinations must be up to date.

 - The dog should undergo health check-ups annually.

 - The owner should provide a negative fecal test report annually (for some organizations).

 As you can see, not it takes a special “breed” (pun completely intended) to be a Children’s Therapy Dog.

 Is your fur baby a therapy doggy?
 Do you have plans for it to be?

-If so you can also refer to Alliance of Therapy Dogs.
+If so you can also refer to the Alliance of Therapy Dogs.
 ATD provides testing, certification, registration, and endless support for members who volunteer with dogs to visit hospitals, special needs centers, schools, nursing homes, and other facilities.